What are the other Names for the Procedure?

 - Avoid all activities that are physically strenuous for about 6 weeks; follow your physician’s advise

-- Resume driving only after 2 weeks of being discharged from the hospital, or when advised by your physician
+- Resume driving only after 2 weeks of being discharged from the hospital, or as advised by your physician

 How long does it normally take to fully recover, from the Procedure?